Skip to main content

 NOTE: Each purchase includes CE credit for one individual (participants in full attendance will be able to print the certificate of completion after passing the online post-test (80% passing score) and completing the evaluation).
 Instructional methods will include PowerPoint, didactic lecture, Q&A, and others.

 Continuing Education Information: Credits listed below are for full attendance at the live, interactive webinar only.
 This webinar is being broadcast live in real-time and must be attended live, in its entirety, in order to earn credit.
 You will be able to type questions to the speaker.
 The speaker will see the questions and address them during the presentation as time allows.
-Please note, your state licensing board dictates whether web-based activities are an acceptable form of continuing education.
+Please note, your state licensing board dictates whether web-based activities are an acceptable form of continuing education, as well as which credit types are acceptable for continuing education hours.
 Please refer to your state rules and regulations.
 If your profession is not listed, please contact your licensing board to determine your continuing education requirements and check for reciprocal approval.
 For other credit inquiries not specified below, please contact info@pesi.com or 800-844-8260 before the event.

 Materials that are included in this course may include interventions and modalities that are beyond the authorized practice of your profession.
 As a licensed professional, you are responsible for reviewing the scope of practice, including activities that are defined in law as beyond the boundaries of practice in accordance with and in compliance with your profession's standards.